keerthy97/polling-system-API/README.md

 ---

-#### As the project is developed solely as an API without a frontend for user visualization, it cannot be hosted with a URL.
+#### As the project is developed solely as an API without a frontend for user visualization.